88lexd/website-astro/README.md

 # Website Powered by Astro
-Blog is powered on Astro and uses the [Blog Template](https://github.com/danielcgilibert/blog-template) by danielcgilibert.
+This is my [personal blog](https://lexdsolutions.com) that is powered on Astro and uses the [Blog Template](https://github.com/danielcgilibert/blog-template) by danielcgilibert.

 ## Dev Setup
 The following are notes for myself on how I do development work on my machine.